jersou/mouse-actions/README.md

 [Download the release](https://github.com/jersou/mouse-actions/releases), the 2
-release binaries `mouse-actions` and `mouse-actions-gui` are standalone (but use the same configuration), the avantage of GUI less version is the RAM usage :
-6.6 Mo vs 34 Mo.
+release binaries `mouse-actions` and `mouse-actions-gui` are standalone (but use the same configuration), the avantage of using GUI less version is the RAM usage : 6.6 Mo vs 34 Mo.

 The gui unbundled standalone binary need this packages :